 World Cup 2026 Golden Boot: Prediction, Top Scorer Race & Leaderboard

-Every goal total below is cross-checked against the final group-stage figures, so the leaderboard reflects what actually happened on the pitch.
+Every goal total below is cross checked against official FIFA figures through the third place playoff, so the leaderboard reflects what actually happened on the pitch.

 World Cup 2026 Golden Boot at a Glance